Frequently Asked Questions

 What are internally assessed standards?

-Internally assessed standards are marked by your Te Kura teachers during the year, and your results updated with NZQA weekly.
+Internally assessed standards are marked by your Te Kura teachers during the year, and your results are updated with NZQA weekly.

 What are externally assessed standards?